In electronics, we can find both series and parallel circuits.

-Often a circuit is a mix of series and parallel circuits.
+Often, real circuits have a mix of series and parallel circuits.

 The current in a series circuit is equal everywhere in the path.
 The same amount of current flows through all the components.
 To find the current use Ohm’s law

-Resistance in series circuits
+Resistance in Series Circuits

 If you have several resistors connected in series, it’s very easy to find the total resistance.
 All you have to do is to find the sum of all the resistance values.

 This is the formula for calculating capacitance values:

 To find CTOTAL you need to flip both sides, and you’ll end up with this: